-A three year degree from an approved unversity and/or qualifications deemed appropriate by the Higher Degree Committee of the Faculty of Architecture is required.
+A three year degree from an approved university and/or qualifications deemed appropriate by the Higher Degree Committee of the Faculty of Architecture is required.

 The course is offered as a one year full time, or two year part time program.
 Students are required to complete a program totalling at least 24 credit points.
-The required core subjects comprise 12 of these credit points and the remaining are from electives.
-One third of the elective credits may be from approved undergraduate subjects.
+The required core subjects comprise 21 of these credit points and the remaining 3 credit points are from electives.
 After successful completion of the course the student may elect to transfer into the Master of Landscape Planning course.
-This would require the completion of all core subjects listed for the MLP and either a Landscape Project or a Landscape Research Project.
-A total of at least 36 credit points must be achieved.
+This would require the completion of one additional core subjects and a Landscape Research Project or a Landscape Project, a Landscape Planning Exercise and/or electives.

-Core Subjec cts C redit Points
+Core Subjects С

-GEOG9270 Legistlative Aspects 3
+GEOG9270 Legislative Aspects 3

 LAND9111 Landscape Planning 3

 LAND9212 Landscape Planning Methods 3

 LAND9214 Visual Landscape Assessment 3

+LAND9010 Environmental Heritage Studies 3

+LAND9213 Land Systems and Management 3

+LAND9215 GIS in Landscape Architecture 3

 Electives

 GEOG9150 Remote Sensing Applications 3

-GEOG9210 Computer Mapping and Data Dis play 3
+GEOG9210 Computer Mapping and Data Display 3

-GEOG9240 Geographic Information Systems 3

 GEOG9300 Vegetation Management 3

 GEOG9310 River Management 3

-GEOG9320 Soil Degradation and
+GEOG9320 Soil Degradation and Conservation 3

-Conservation 3

-GSBE0602 Conservation Technology A 3

-GSBE0102 Contextual Studies 3

-LAND9010 Environmental Heritage Studies 3
+SURV9604 Land Information Systems 3